Nimble Builder troubleshooting guide

 The most common sources of problem are :

-- outdated software : make sure Nimble Builder and your theme are up to date.
+- outdated software : make sure Nimble Builder, your theme and WordPress are up to date.

-- server loading cached content : 90% of the users problem are related to a cache plugin.
-Cache plugins ( like Total Cache, WP Optimize, Super Cache, WP Fastest Cache ) are useful, but when you customize your site, make sure you deactivate your cache plugin, and always clear your plugin cache.
+- server loading cached content : when you customize your site, make sure you deactivate your cache plugin, and always clear your plugin cache.
 Otherwise you might not see your changes when closing the customizer.

-- or a plugin in conflict with the Nimble plugin.
+- plugin in conflict with the Nimble Builder plugin.

 Clearing cache content ( Cache plugin or Server cache )

 - Check with your web hosting company whether your hosting account has a server cache.

 - If you are using a cache plugin ( like Total Cache ) or server cache.
 Please clear your cache content and disable your caching via it's settings.

 - Deactivating a cache plugin will not stop it from working, you need to disable it via it's settings.

 - Clear your browser history and re-visit your issue, check if it's resolved.